WHOIGit/ooicgsn-profile-data-formatter/README.md

 05/21/2023 - To calculate CDOM using dark offset and scale factors from the sensor_defs.cfg, you must also change the "observation_type" attribute to "calculated", as shown below.
 This note also holds true for chlorophyll_a, which is now also calculated in the same way.

+09/25/2023 - Several early AUV deployments use the old Seabird CTD only.
+No Neil Brown CTD was installed.
+For those deployments, the subset_message_id field for the CTD instrument in the instruments.cfg file must be changed from 1107 to 1181.
+Additionally, in the sensor_defs.cfg file, the observation_type for the pressure sensor def must be changed from "measured" to "calculated", as this CTD's message data does not contain a pressure column.

 ![sensor_defs.json](sensor_defs_cdom.png "sensor_defs")

 ### What is this repository for? ###